High Flux Isotope Reactor: Overview

-Radiation Dose Rates and Accumulated Doses
+Radiation dose rates and accumulated doses

-Characterization of the inside surface of the chamber has been done and Gamma dose rates at this location have been confirmed.
+Characterization of the inside surface of the chamber has been done and gamma dose rates at this location have been confirmed.
 Gamma dose rates up to 1.8E+08 can be provided.
 Selection of an appropriate spent fuel element can provide essentially any required dose rate.
 Due to secondary reactions within sample and holder materials in the chamber, they have created neutronic models to estimate the actual dose rates to the samples in different holders and at different locations within the chamber.
 The peak dose rates are near the vertical center of the chamber and at the horizontal centerline of the chamber.
 There is a near symmetrical distribution of the dose rate from top to bottom of the chamber.
 HFIR personnel are available to help in the design of sample holders by the user to achieve the required accumulated doses and dose rates.
 Temperature of the samples from the required dose rate can be estimated.